top of page

 Oh darn.
 No I can’t, I have a mentor session from 6-8.
 Thursday work?

-Hmm maybe next week...I'm leaving on thursday until the end of the weekend to visit my grandma.
+Hmm maybe next week...I'm leaving on thursday until the end of the weekend to visit my mother.

 No problem!